HuberSleepLab/HuberSleepLab.github.io/Matlab.md

 ```

 #### How to leave loops
-If you want to skip a specific loop, you use `continue`; if you want to stop looping, you use `break`
+If you want to skip a specific loop, you use `continue`
+If you want to stop looping, you use `break`

 ```m
 A = 1;